 Yes!
 All of our degrees prepare students for graduate school.
 If this is your goal, make sure you work with your advisors to complete the classes and search for other experiences that will be relevant to your graduate school applications.

-Do CS + X students get the same internship and employment opportunities as those majoring in just computer science?
+Do CS + X students get the same internship and employment opportunities as students majoring only in CS or the X?

 Yes!
-As an Illinois student, you’re welcome at all campus career fairs, including those hosted by Engineering Career Services.
-Employers are eager to recruit our students, including those who have studied computer science, work well in teams, have strong oral and written communications, think critically, and solve problems.
-The College of LAS offers many job search resources, as well.
+As an Illinois student, you’re welcome at all campus career fairs, including those hosted by Engineering Career Services and the College of LAS.
+Employers are eager to recruit our students because they have a deep knowledge of their LAS discipline, have studied computer science, work well in teams, have strong oral and written skills, think critically and are creative problem solvers.